natvernier/ai-governance-risk-toolkit/README.md

-# UX AI Governance Templates
+# AI Governance Risk Toolkit

-Templates, checklists and practical tools for making AI-supported workflows usable, reviewable and governable.
+A practical toolkit for making AI-supported work reviewable, accountable and risk-aware.

-This repository focuses on the operational side of AI governance: not abstract principles, but reusable structures that help teams work with AI safely and effectively.
+This repository documents workflows, checklists, decision logs and review patterns for teams that need to use AI without losing human judgment, quality control, privacy awareness or organizational trust.

 ## Core idea